 9 Things I Love About Britannia

 So it wasn’t actually my first time onboard Britannia, but as you can imagine, the launch event was pretty hectic.
-An opportunity to revisit P & O’s newest ship came up, so I jumped at the opportunity to take another look.
+An opportunity to revisit P & O Cruises newest ship came up, so I jumped at the opportunity to take another look.

 1. Grand Atrium

 If you have been on any of Britannia’s predecessors, you will notice the difference in her interior design.
 The atrium is contemporary and more luxurious than the rest of the fleet.
-The chandelier dominates and wow’s you as you walk in.
+The chandelier dominates and Wows you as you walk in.
 The bar looks lavish with its sparkly lighting and black marble top.
 In my opinion, a ship’s atrium sets the scene for the rest of the cruise experience.
-It kind of gets you in the mood.
+It kind of gets you in the mood for what is to come.

 2. The Pool Deck